Tuesday, November 5, 2024

 advertisement

 Manannan had many gifts that he shared with others, among them the Goblet of Truth held by Cormac mac Airt.
 Cormac was a High King of Ireland, and the cup given to him assisted him in ruling Ireland well.
-If three lies were spoken over it, it would break in three, if three truths were spoken, it would make it whole again.
-This gift vanished with Cormac’s death, as prophesied by Manannan.
+If three lies were spoken over it, it would break in three.
+If one spoke three truths, it would make it whole again.
+Also, this gift vanished with Cormac’s death, as prophesied by Manannan.

 manannan